halflings/autonomee/README.md

 This is a work in progress and the code base can change very radically.
 Don't except (for now) something working out of the box  !

 ## Updates :

+### 2 May 2013

+The project's name has changed from 'Carosif' to 'Autonomee'.

 ### 28 April 2013